 How to Care for Elephant Ears

-Don’t let the soil dry out.
+Don’t let the soil dry out during the active growing season.

 Water the plants in the morning and water from below to keep water off the leaves.